czi-hca-comp-tools/multiomics/README.md

 ## What has worked and what hasn't worked?

 - Data registration - officially stating a mouse strain and timepoint to analyze
+- Hematopoiesis: Bulk RNA-seq and ATAC-seq on sorted subpopulations to create the principal components